• twitter-icon

 • Under the special audit, the chartered accountant or cost accountant is required to submit the whole report of the special audit to the Assistant Commissioner during the ninety days of investigation which is duly signed and certified by him

-• If the Assistant Commissioner is investigating the financial accounts of a registered person than the actions or results will be taken on the basis of the current special audit, not on the previous one
+• If the Assistant Commissioner is investigating the financial accounts of a registered person then the actions or results will be taken on the basis of the current special audit, not on the previous one

-• As per the GST rules, the registered person is allowed to showcase its problems or issues in front of the Assistant Commissioner under the Special Audit.
+• As per the GST rules, the registered person is allowed to showcase their problems or issues in front of the Assistant Commissioner under the Special Audit.
 It is proposed to be used in any proceedings against him under this Act or the rules made thereunder

 • The results or findings of the special audit would be informed by FORM GST ADT-04 to the registered person